divDyn/r-package/README.md

 - the first version of the crDD() function is added.

 ### Notes
-Pre-alpha versions were not registered.
+Pre-open versions were not registered.